mjhaahr/LED-USB-Hub/README.md

     - Switch to 4 Layer Board with correct implementation of USB Hardware Guidelines
 - Version 3:
     - Switch to STM32 (STM32L552)
-    - Shrink
+    - Shrink board
     - Switch to Oscillators from Crystals
     - 3V3 Regulators using a larger package
-    - Add more RGB LEDs
+    - Fully Enclosed 3D Printed Case